 No, the selection committee will have your application on hand.

 Who is on the selection committee?

-The selection committee is a group of Center for Student Involvement Staff, Student Homecoming Committee members and KSU Alumni.
+The selection committee is a group of Center for Student Involvement Kent State faculty, staff, students and KSU Alumni.
 This group can be anywhere from six people to 10 people.
 Be prepared to be interviewed by a group.